teamdeeson/codex/docs/working-at-deeson/personal-goals-and-development.md

 OKRs were invented at Intel Corporation and some of the biggest tech companies in the world use OKRs including Google, Zynga, Upstart and many others.
 There’s plenty of material online about how different companies have used OKRs.
 We particularly like this [First Round Review article](http://firstround.com/review/How-to-Make-OKRs-Actually-Work-at-Your-Startup/).

-We set OKRs each quarter to fit with our quarterly planning cycle for company goals.
+We set OKRs every three months to follow after our quarterly planning cycle for company goals.

 An OKR at Deeson is made up of: